PhilT/machines/README.markdown

     sudo apt-get -y install openssh-server && ifconfig
 * On your local machine add an entry to the hosts file (change VM_IP_ADDRESS to the ip address of the VM) sudo sh -c 'echo VM_IP_ADDRESS machinesvm >> /etc/hosts'
-* Finally, take a snapshot of the VM
+* Finally, take a snapshot of the VM and name it 'Clean'.
+This is used to restore the VM to a known state after each test run

 There are also some rake tasks for starting and stopping the vm.